NCAA Football Recruiting Rules and Calendar: When Can College Football Coaches Contact You?

 NCAA Division 2 Football Recruiting Rules

-The NCAA football recruiting rules for Division 2 football schools are slightly more relaxed than those for Division 1, and they are the same across all sports:
+The NCAA football recruiting rules for Division 2 are the same across all sports.
+For football, the rules are slightly more relaxed than those for Division 1:

-- Any time: Athletes can receive brochures for camps, recruiting questionnaires, NCAA materials and non-athletic recruiting publications at any time.
+- Any time: Athletes can receive brochures for camps, recruiting questionnaires, NCAA materials and non-athletic recruiting publications.

 - Evaluations: Coaches are not restricted in how many times they can evaluate a student-athlete at the D2 level.
 Coaches just have to make sure that they don’t communicate with the recruits until their practice/competition has ended and they’ve been released by their coach or the proper authority.